Parametric3/PHBS_MLF_2019/README.md

 4. **Geo features** (Feature type = 4):

-This part is to generate features related to locations, see our [code](./Features(item and geo).ipynb)
+This part is to generate features related to locations, see our [code](./Features(item and geo).ipynb).

 Feature name| type | Explaination
 ---|---|---